percona/percona-server-mysql-operator/README.md

 * Deploy the operator from `deploy/bundle.yaml`
 * Deploy the database cluster itself from `deploy/cr.yaml`

-See full documentation with examples and various advanced cases on [percona.com](https://www.percona.com/doc/kubernetes-operator-for-pxc/index.html).
+See full documentation with examples and various advanced cases on [percona.com](https://www.percona.com/doc/kubernetes-operator-for-mysql/index.html).

 ## Contributing

-Percona welcomes and encourages community contributions to help improve Percona Kubernetes Operator for Percona Server for MySQL.
+Percona welcomes and encourages community contributions to help improve Percona Distribution for MySQL Operator.

 See the [Contribution Guide](CONTRIBUTING.md) and [Building and Testing Guide](e2e-tests/README.md) for more information.